datahuborg/datahub/Client API.rst

 Generating Native Code
 ======================
 DataHub uses `Apache Thrift <https://thrift.apache.org/>`_ to generate native code for your datahub client.
-You will neeed to do this before connecting to user accounts.
+You will need to do this before connecting to user accounts.
 You can generate native code using the commands below.

 ---------------